vidit111/azure_walmart_data/README.md

  📌 Project Overview

-This project focuses on building anAzure Data Engineering Pipeline forWalmart Sales Forecasting Data.
-The pipeline automates data ingestion, transformation, and storage usingAzure Data Factory, Azure Data Lake, Databricks, and Synapse Analytics, with visualization inpowerBI.
+This project focuses on building an Azure Data Engineering Pipeline for Walmart Sales Forecasting Data.
+The pipeline automates data ingestion, transformation, and storage using Azure Data Factory, Azure Data Lake, Databricks, and Synapse Analytics, with visualization in powerBI.

  📂 Data Details